18F/unit-testing-node/_pages/components/middleware.md

 }
 ```

-Notice that in the `message instanceof Error` case, we explicitly log the
+In the `message instanceof Error` case, you explicitly log the
 `message.message` field.
 This is because logging the actual `Error` object
-will include the class name in the output, which we don't need or want.
+will include the class name in the output, which you don't need or want.

-Run the tests, and verify that the new test passes.
+Run the tests and verify that the new test passes.
 Then, add this next
 test, which validates the behavior when the request to file a GitHub issue
 fails.
 It is nearly identical to the previous one except that
 `githubClient.fileNewIssue` produces the failure (notice